moranenzo/TIPE-Contactless-Smart-Cards/exps/22 11 22 Influence of Distance on Induction/report.md

 <h3>1.
 Building a Circuit to Study the Phenomenon</h3>
 <p>
-    I used two simple circuits for this experiment.
-The first circuit consists of a function generator (GBF) and a coil (without an additional resistor due to the GBF's internal resistance), which is connected to a simple coil where I measured the voltage.
+    We used two simple circuits for this experiment.
+The first circuit consists of a function generator (GBF) and a coil (without an additional resistor due to the GBF's internal resistance), which is connected to a simple coil where we measured the voltage.
 </p>

 <p>